bojinyao/exam-generation/README.md

             packages/       # checkout #Packages
             docs/           # checkout #Docs
             .git            # created by git
+            .gitignore      # you might need to create one
 ```

 And inside your `__main__.py`, the code might look like: